ainephelan/ainephelan.github.io/_posts/2019-10-21-instacart_market_basket_analysis.md

 I recently took part in a version of the Instacart challenge of my own.

 **My challenge?**
-- Tackle the [Kaggle Instacard Market Basket Analysis](https://www.kaggle.com/c/instacart-market-basket-analysis) competition and present on my analysis and findings
+- Tackle the [Kaggle Instacart Market Basket Analysis](https://www.kaggle.com/c/instacart-market-basket-analysis) competition and present on my analysis and findings

 **My time limit?**
 - One week